beingtony/College-stationary-managment-system/README.md

 2. **User Login**:
    - Registered customers can log in with their email and password to access their account.

-3. **Update User Details**:
-   - Customers can update their profile details, including email, phone number, and address.

 ## Database Schema
 The system uses the following tables: